 The GCDC together with local community representatives has reviewed the current legal authority and enforcement procedures.
 The County storm water ordinance template will provide local municipalities with the authority (once adopted) to prohibit illicit discharges and manage outfalls for all municipal drainage systems.
 Attachment “C” is the section out of the template ordinance that covers legal authority to prohibit illicit discharges.

 The BMP subcommittee has been working on developing the Stormwater Ordinance, which includes the authority to detect and eliminate illicit connections and discharges to the permittee’s MS4.
 Pursuant the COCs, the Stormwater Ordinance Template was submitted to the MDEQ for review under the revoked 2008 permit.
-The following schedule will be followed for adoption of the ordinance:
+Outline of events for adoption of the ordinance/resolution:

 Aug 11, 2010: Meet with MDEQ, to go over comments and concerns.